 Implants can only be considered for healthy mouths – so some patients may be advised that they will initially require other dental work, such as bone grafting, gum surgery or orthodontics, before implants are an option.
 Make an appointment at The Sandstone Dental Practice for an initial consultation to assess your suitability for implants.

 Dental implant surgery is high-tech and minimally invasive.
-With the help of 3D scanning and a computer-guided dental laser, an implant can be placed so accurately that it involves the least possible trauma and therefore a swift recovery time.
 Once the implant has been placed in the jaw, you will need to wait a few weeks for the integration process to take place – this is where your natural bone tissue grows around the implant, securing it in place for life.
 Once integration has successfully completed, you’ll be able to return to the practice for the final fitting of your new tooth.

 Dental implants provide the same function, feel and look as natural teeth – so you’ll never need to compromise when it comes to eating, drinking and smiling with complete confidence.
 In addition, dental implants play an important role in maintaining the structure of your face: their firm position within the jawbone prevents teeth from shifting around and the jaw from shrinking – both of which cause ageing facial sagging.
 In short: with dental implants, you’ll stay looking youthful for longer.